Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-shoeniverse/TASKS.md

 Salary, benefits and perk: 75,000€ per year as remuneration.
 In addition to your salary, Shoeuniverse offers the following benefits for this position.
 Health, dental, and vision plans; wellness program; flexible spending accounts; paid parking or public transportation costs; retirement plan; employee stock purchase plan; life insurance, short-term disability insurance, and long-term disability insurance; business travel accident insurance; Employee Assistance Program; PTO; and employee-paid critical illness and accident insurance.

-This job posting is for 3 vacancies in the position of manager.
-In relation to the results obtained above, we have a shortage of 3 managers between the availability and the demand of workers, so we are following the recommendations of using upsizing strategies to increase the number of workeres or the workweek.
+This job posting is for 5 vacancies in the position of manager.
+We are following the recommendations of using upsizing strategies to increase the number of workeres or the workweek.
+The automation risk is low, 23%, so there is not risk of being substituted.

 ### Job posting for Engineers: